 Here you go, a short history and review of ‘reading glasses’ apps.

 To make SOSglasses stand out and to meet the requirement of reading without the torch in candlelight, a lot of additional programming is used on top of exploiting the latest iPhone software capabilities.
-The highest resolution of each phone is used and new routines are actually enhancing the text features.
-These enhanced features overlaid to the camera picture in real time, delivering a live but improved composite and augmented reality picture.
-As the degree of overlay can be easily chosen by the user, up to the point to show more and more of the calculated features as the lighting gets less and less, reading is still easily possible without the torch at candlelight.
-Objective achieved :) !
+The highest resolution of the latest phones is used and innovative computing is actually enhancing the text features - not just magnifying!
+The degree of these enhanced features can be easily chosen by the user, up to the point to show more and more of the calculated features as the lighting gets less and less, ultimately allowing to read at candlelight without the torch.
+Objective achieved!
 As a side effect and in addition differentiating SOSglasses over all other reading glasses apps I am aware of, comes the improved readability of text in any lighting condition!
 I added a sepia mode to support users that are sensitive to visual stress and an invert mode that changes white text on black background, like a wine bottle label, to a more reader friendly black text on white background.
 I also added a smart viewfinder, a way to allow users to find the text or object of interest easily with even high magnification.
 That feature allows for some impressive photos of fast moving, small animals.
 Check out the ant picture above, 'smelling' a little bug.
 Another welcomed bonus.

 Personally I now use SOSglasses daily, to the extent that I don’t bother taking my reading glasses outside of office or home.
-And maybe, just maybe, that is the reason why the strenght of my eyesight is the same as a year ago, as I use glasses less and train my eyes that little bit more every day.
+And maybe, just maybe, that is the reason why the strenght of my eyesight is the same as 3 years ago, as I use glasses less and train my eyes that little bit more every day.

 In any case, SOSglasses helps me and its users (see the star ratings and comments) and has become ‘one of my 5 apps a day’ and that makes me happy.